 - Blood conditions such as acute leukaemia, lymphoma or aplastic anaemia;

-- Systemic diseases most often Wegener granulomatosis, sarcoidosis, Crohn disease, Type 1 neurofibromatosis, primary amyloidosis, Kaposi sarcoma and acromegaly.
+- Systemic diseases most often granulomatosis with polyangiitis, sarcoidosis, Crohn disease, Type 1 neurofibromatosis, primary amyloidosis, Kaposi sarcoma and acromegaly.

 What are the symptoms?

 Gingival enlargement may cause discomfort, interfere with speech or chewing, result in halitosis (bad odour to the breath) and it may look unsightly.